-We moved to Manasquan in the early 1940s.
-Manasquan was a small beach front town of about 4,000 population on the Jersey Shore about seven miles to the south of Asbury Park.
+In 1942, we moved from the city to the rural countryside located west of the township of Manasquan.
+It was then a small beach front town of about 4000 residents, on the Jersey coast about 7 miles south of Asbury Park.
 In the summer the population would increase to about 12,000.
 We were about 60 miles from New York City which we could get to easily via the Jersey Central RR which went right through town.

 The house my parents bought was just outside the city limits of Manasquan in Wall Township.
 Accordingly we boys went to Allenwood Grammar School rather than to a grammar school in Manasquan.
 Beyond our house, to the west, were woods and farms, the main north-south highway and many small villages.
 The house faced an unpaved road, Tecumseh Place.
 Many of the nearby roads had Indian names.

 The grammar school that we had transferred to was a four-room affair located out in the farming area of the county.
 The 7th and 8th grades shared one room.
 I will never forget my first day of school in that little country school house.
 We three Drake boys dressed in our Sunday School best for that event which meant we wore knickers.
 We were subjected to merciless ridicule and informed our mother we would never again wear those knickers.
 As I recall there were 15 of us in the 7th grade and 10 in the 8th grade.

 One of the teachers in our little grammar school has an immense fossilized shark’s tooth on her desk which she said she found in a farm field that in the early days of settlement in the area had been fertilized with marl.
 I found out that marl pits in Monmouth County had produced over 15,000 tons of marl in 1880 that was spread over the farm fields.
 I started looking for fossils in earnest.